 - The small size of WGS, combined with its atmosphere of intellectual passion and openness, provides students with a unique sense of community.

 - WGS routinely ranks high in student satisfaction on the annual Senior Survey.

 - WGS welcomes joint concentrators from all disciplinary backgrounds—the natural sciences, the social sciences, and the humanities—and can be combined with a pre-med course of study.

 - Most WGS courses are conducted as seminars, with close, individual attention from faculty.

 - All General Education courses taught by WGS faculty count for credit toward the WGS concentration or secondary field.

 WGS prides itself on the broad range of its course offerings as well as the individual attention it offers to each student.
 Concentrators enjoy the opportunity to engage in small-group tutorials and to conduct original research in their chosen fields of interest, whether or not they choose to write a thesis.
-If you'd like to talk with a current WGS student about the concentration, you can reach out to one of our peer advisors for their insight and advice.
+If you'd like to talk with a current WGS student about the concentration, you can reach out to one of our peer advisers for their insight and advice.